dialoguemd/covid-19/src/regions/ca/info/ca-sk/reporting.md

 If you have no symptoms or exposure concerns, but have questions about COVID-19, you can:

-- Access the most up-to-date news and information on www.saskatchewan.ca/COVID19
+- Access the most up-to-date news and information on [this website](www.saskatchewan.ca/COVID19)
 - Email COVID19@health.gov.sk.ca

 [Source: Government of Saskatchewan](https://www.saskatchewan.ca/COVID19#utm_campaign=q2_2015&utm_medium=short&utm_source=%2FCOVID19)